russinnes/RT-N600-Padavan/README.md

 This is custom firmware (Padavan) that has been built for the Asus RT-N600 Dual band AC Router.

+Trying to update the stock firmware through the ASUS web GUI will NOT WORK!

 Instructions:
 1) Select the version you want (I will build more with varying options shortly)